EMCOR Group, Inc. research snapshot

 Valuation and margin of safety

 The current price implies confidence in sustained EPS growth and premium execution.
-Margin of safety is moderate at best because the stock already capitalizes a strong backlog and high margins.
+Margin of safety is moderate at best because the stock already capitalizes a strong backlog and high margins after a large multi-year move.

 Source-backed data